colemanw/webform_civicrm/README.txt

 INSTRUCTIONS FOR WEBFORM CIVICRM INTEGRATION

 WHAT IT DOES:

--Expose just about any CiviCRM contact, address, email, phone, website, activity, or custom field on a webform -Auto-fill forms for logged in users.
+-Expose just about any CiviCRM contact, address, email, phone, website, activity, or custom field on a webform -Auto-fill forms for logged in users (as contact 1).
 -Auto-fill for anonymous users too if you send them a personalized link through CiviMail.
--Automatically log activities when users fill out your form.
+-Create or update an activity when users fill out your form.
+-Open or update a case.
+-Create relationships between contacts.
+-Share addresses.
+-Enter one contact as current employer of another.
 -It uses your CiviCRM default strict deduping rule to decide whether to update an existing contact or create a new one when the form is submitted by an anonymous user.
 -It imposes no restrictions on how you style, rename, nest, or edit your CiviCRM fields; you may do anything with them that you can do with any other webform field.